jymmyboi/SipTemp/README.md

 ## Getting Started

-To get started with the TempSip app, follow the instructions below:
+To get started with the SipTemp app, follow the instructions below:

 ### Prerequisites